RCass172/shakin-play/README.md

 2. To be able to navigate easily from each page
 3. Visual icons easy to understand and recognise
 4. An easy to use yet visually appealing website
-5. The webite to look good regardless of what device i use
+5. The website to look good regardless of what device i use
 6. To feel like the business is professional by the look and feel of website
 7. The feeling that this business is better than other competitors to help decide on booking
 8. Social media links present so i can investigate further if needed